crdcamp/Learning-C/README.md

-Just a curious boy practicing C cause I think memory management is very interesting.
+Just a curious boy practicing C cause I think memory management and better understanding computers in general is extremely interesting.